Ethical and ultimately indulgent! Feel good with our list of the best gluten free and vegan chocolate Easter eggs!

 Pana Organic

-Renowned for their delicious handmade products, Pana Organic is one Australian made chocolate brand you need to add to your shopping list this Easter 2023.
+Renowned for their delicious handmade products, Pana Organic is famed for having some of the best vegan chocolate Easter eggs.
 Founded in Melbourne by Pana Barbounis, they are praised for their ethically sourced ingredients from around the globe and their plant-based, dairy- and gluten-free Easter eggs.
 As their business has grown, so too has their range which now includes chocolate spread, dessert sticks and more.
-For Easter, why not gift their Peanut Caramel that’s plant-based, gluten free and delicious!
+For Easter, their range includes flavours such as Mint Crunch, Peanut Butter & Strawberry, Golden Comb, Hot Cross Bun and Macadamia.

 More info